akerber47/akerber47.github.io/reading.md

 started this in July 2019, so lots of older content is lost.
 Maybe one day I'll sit down and think hard about what I've read in the past that's valuable.

+### 2020 October
+- Christopher Caldwell, *The Age of Entitlement*

+### 2020 September
+- Joel Kotkin, *The Coming of Neo-Feudalism*
+- Thomas Sowell, *The Vision of the Anointed*
+- Ezra Klein, *Why We're Polarized*
+- Ross Douthat, *The Decadent Society*
+- Thomas Frank, *People Without Power*
+- Thomas Frank, *Rendezvous With Oblivion*

 ### 2020 August
 - Ted Chiang, *Exhalation*
 - *The Bible (KJV), Book of Job*
 - *The Bible (KJV), Book of Jonah*
 - Isaac Asimov, *Robot Dreams*
+- Arnold Bennett, *How to Live on 24 Hours a Day*

 ### 2020 July
 - Hal Abelson & Gerald J. Sussman, *Structure and Interpretation of Computer